Bonifacy1231/BestShop/readme.md

 ## Demo

 ## Website description
+The BestShop website offers online store management services and also provides software for them.
 ## Technical description of the website

 The BestShop website was designed as a single-page site.
 The BestShop site is responsive and allows it to be opened in different windows.
 The BestShop site also has a dynamic calculator for pricing a specific package.